 Recording to tape is an exhilarating experience.
 Our main live room is spacious but treated in such a way that the refection is controlled and meaty.
 Great drum sounds, full warm string sounds and a beautiful piano sound are just some of what this wonderful room has to offer.
 The room itself was designed so that musicians can see one another yet there is great separation on the mics.
 It can be recorded and mixed to sound incredibly intimate despite being a 600 sqft space.
 Musicians can all record together capturing the magic and energy of live performance, but the separation allows repairs to fix any not so magical notes.

 The smaller overdub room has 4 different reflections - a dead corner, a warm woody corner, a slappy tiled corner and a small room corner.
-Julie works all the spaces and mics to achieve the ‘right sound at source’ - this leaves nothing to fix in the mix.
-Getting it right at source is the art of recording and she makes this dark art look and feel effortless, allowing artists to focus on their music.
+Producer/Engineer Julie McLarnon works all the spaces and mics to achieve the ‘right sound at source’ - this leaves nothing to fix in the mix.
+Getting sounds right at source remains the true art of recording and Julie manages to make this look and feel effortless, allowing artists to focus on their music.

 February 2016 sees the opening of the ‘Analogue Catalogue Digital Portal’ - a second control room tie-lined into the live rooms and the analogue control room so producers and engineers can bring their DAW to Analogue Catalogue and access its live rooms, instruments and all of its analogue delights.